 We were all hoping that 2021 would hold better things than 2020 … and thanks to Covid, we also all know how that turned out!

-If you’ve reached the end of the year having worked really hard - but not much to show for your mahi, you're not alone.
+If you’ve reached the end of the year having worked really hard – but without much to show for your mahi, you’re not alone.
 Uncertainty can make it more difficult to make decisions, among many other things!

 While by now we know we can’t rely on next year being blissfully Covid-free, there are ways to make 2022 more financially fruitful.

 It’s important to regularly assess how well your current investment settings are serving you.
 That would include reviewing your KiwiSaver, any managed funds, index funds or direct shares you may hold, perhaps digital currencies, investment properties or other assets.
 What have they returned over the past year?
 What fees are you being charged?
 Are those returns acceptable amid high inflation?
 What about the impact of rising interest rates, or regulatory changes – what impact will they have on the cost of holding an investment property and does that change whether the current property remains one you should continue to hold?

 Reassess your investments – and your risk profile

 Higher inflation tends to result in investors chasing a higher return, because if their returns don’t outpace inflation then the value of your money is declining in real terms.
 However, before you race off in search of the best return you can find, you need to be confident that you have the stomach, the time and the resilience to tolerate the higher risk that strategy entails.
 Will you sleep soundly, or worry all night long if there’s a market correction?
 What would losing some of that money mean for your financial situation?
 What are the chances you’ll need that money next year, in 5 years, or tomorrow?
 You need to be clear on when you’ll need to call on that money, as that impacts your investment horizon, which needs to inform your investment plan.
 Ignore or underplay your risk profile and inflation could end up being the least of your worries.